Outdoor Safety Advice

 - Before you start digging your garden ready for laying your patio make sure you check before you dig - underground cable is usually 0.5 to 1 meter below ground level - know the location of buried electrical lines could save your life.

 - If an electrical fire starts at a wall outlet, pull the plug by the cord or turn off the main switch.
-Call the nearest fire station.
+Call 999.
 If the fire is small use your home C02 fire extinguisher.
 Never put water on an electrical fire.

 BARBECUE SAFETY - Barbecues should be a safe and enjoyable experience but it's all too easy to be distracted when you have friends and family around you whilst cooking.
 So be prepared by reading our essential barbeque tips for staying safe.
 For further advice and information CLICK HERE